Welcome to the EXTEND Study

 Participants in the EXTEND study will be randomly assigned to one of two groups.
 One group will be given the study drug, tocilizumab, and the other group will receive an inactive substance made to look like the study drug, called a placebo.

-This study is double-blinded, which means that during the study, neither you nor your study team will know whether you are receiving tocilizumab or placebo.
-After all participants have finished the study, we will tell you which group you were in.
+This study is double-blinded, which means that during the study, neither you nor your study team will know who is receiving tocilizumab or placebo.
+After all participants have finished the study, we will tell you which group your child was in.

 Tocilizumab or placebo will be given once every 4 weeks over a 24 week period.
 There will be a total of 7 intravenous infusions with four additional follow-up visits during the next 18 months.
 Total study time is 2 years.